Devarsh-UTD/Jalpc/_posts/2018-02-01-Data-Exploration.md

            COUNT(Item_Visibility)
 1                      0
 ```
 Item_Type variable has 16 categories which might prove to be very useful in analysis.
-So its a good idea to combine them
+So its a good idea to combine them.
 If you look at the Item_Identifier, i.e. the unique ID of each item, it starts with either FD, DR or NC.
 If you see the categories, these look like being Food, Drinks and Non-Consumables.
 ```
 get_first_2_char <-sapply(new[,'Item_Identifier'], substring, 1, 2)
 length(get_first_2_char)